Unity-Technologies/usd-unity-sdk/README.md

     * Camera
         * We do not currently import and export all physical camera settings
     * Materials:
-        * Transparency Settings (these can be set manually)
+        * Transparency Settings eg Alpha Clipping, Double Sided are not imported (these can be set manually)
-        * Some values are unassigned when importing URP
+        * Imported maps override imported single values, eg presence of ColorMap will stop single Color being imported, same for Smoothness/ Roughness.
     * Lights
 * Animation:
     * Blend Shapes